Marietta, GA Elder Law Attorney

-At Anthony Kirkland, Attorney P.C., we can help you cope with a crisis situation and obtain the assistance from Medicaid or Veterans Benefits you may be entitled to.
-Whether you are a senior, or a family member concerned about the well-being of an elderly loved one, we are here to help you.
+At Kirkland Elder Law we can help you cope with a crisis situation and obtain the assistance from Medicaid or Veterans Benefits you may be entitled to.
+Whether you are a senior, or a family member concerned about the well being of an elderly loved one, we are here to help you.

 Proactive planning is for people who want to protect the assets they have accumulated over a lifetime of hard work before they need long-term or nursing home care.
 Protecting assets that exceed Medicaid eligibility requirements is possible if done properly and within the rules and regulations permitted by law.
-At Anthony Kirkland, Attorney P.C., we can help you avoid the mistakes and pitfalls that may jeopardize your eligibility for Medicaid or Veterans Benefits and lead to an unnecessary loss of assets.
+At Kirkland Elder Law we can help you avoid the mistakes and pitfalls that may jeopardize your eligibility for Medicaid or Veterans Benefits and lead to an unnecessary loss of assets.
+Call now for expert advice from a Marietta, GA Elder Law Attorney.

 For example, you may think that you can give some of your money or other assets away to children or other loved ones in an attempt to “spend down” your assets and qualify for public assistance.
 This is an all too common mistake, because any outright gift made within 5 years of application for Medicaid assistance will not be exempt and is subject to a penalty.
 Another common problem is when an individual sells his house to his children for less than fair market value.
 If you sell appreciated assets to a child or friend for less than fair market values, this too will be subject to a penalty.